-If you're searching for a reliable phone to fit your budget, then the AT&T EL51203 is an excellent choice for you.
+If you're searching for a reliable phone to fit your budget, the AT&T EL51203 is an excellent choice.
 The value of this phone is fantastic, offering solid across-the-board performance at a reasonable price.
 The sound quality and range on the EL51203 are above average, and it is relatively easy to use.

 Though its mediocre battery life and somewhat limited feature set were unimpressive, these drawbacks only had a minor impact on this product's overall performance.
 This is a great pick if you are shopping on a budget and don't want to make too many concessions when it comes to performance.

 The AT&T TL96273 performed exceptionally well in our testing process, narrowly missing out on the top spot overall.
 Although this phone didn't claim the top prize, it distinguished itself by being the best at connecting to a mobile device.
 This feature allows you to leave your phone charging by the base, with any incoming calls passed to all of the handsets of the TL96273.
 If you don't like carrying your cell phone with you or if you only get good cell service in a certain area of your home, this feature is particularly handy.

 Regrettably, the AT&T TL96273 delivered a somewhat lackluster performance in our battery life tests, and we thought its sound quality was slightly inferior to the top-tier phones.
 We identified this cordless phone as a well-rounded and capable option, especially if routing landline calls to a cell phone is a desired feature.
 Even if you don't plan on using that feature, it still is a great option based solely on its performance in other areas.